puyafazlali/react-job/README.md

-# Job Listing Frontend Application
+# Job Listing React Application

 This project is a Job Listing Frontend Application built using React, following the tutorial by Traversy Media.
 The application allows users to view, delete and edit job listings from an API.